 Whilst where engineering meets marketing, various factors must be managed, including functional features, platforms, safety and reliability, as well as production cost.

-When the time comes to manufacture an IoT product, Clayton MacKenzie help clients to source the right suppliers for components, housings and assembly based on factors such as price, quality, lead times and location.
+When the time comes to manufacture an IoT product, Clayton MacKenzie help clients to source the right suppliers for components, housings and assembly based on factors such as price, quality, lead times, location and security.

 We assist in the negotiation of contractual terms, for instance, helping clients to navigate the complexities of intellectual property rights and data protection issues.

-Clayton MacKenzie also manage global supply chains and logistics on behalf of their clients.
+Clayton MacKenzie also manage global supply chains and logistics on behalf of our clients.

 Bringing new IoT products to market often requires some form of regulatory approval or certification.